 Shares of each Class shall be issued at the Net Asset Value per Share of such Class.
 An Initial Charge as disclosed in Appendix 1 may be applied to the subscription amount or it may be waived in whole or in part at the discretion of the Board of Directors and paid to the Global Distributor and Service Provider.
-The Initial Charge paid to the Global Distributor and Service Provider, intermediaries, dealers and investors and no part of it is retained by the Global Distributor and Service Provider, or any other company within the Ninety One Group, for its own account.
+The Initial Charge paid to the Global Distributor and Service Provider (if any) shall be remitted to sub-distributors, intermediaries, dealers and investors and no part of it is retained by the Global Distributor and Service Provider, or any other company within the Ninety One Group, for its own account.